gangz/Tetris/IoP_Tetris.md

 44. Found a bug, without shape T, add it directly, without test.
 Because I only add a type, but without implement the shape, it triggered a bug immediately. i.e. I given a shape type but have an empty shape created.
 The game seems hang.
 How to found it?
 DBC? anything else?
     I fixed it in the same commit, but it is a question to be further think.

+45. As a player, I now very eagerly to see the rotation of shape.
+The quickest way is to hardcoded a shape firstly.
+There are two question need to be solved:
+  a.
+How the interface of rotation should be? will shape change it's cell's position, or ShapePlacement change to a new Shape?
+  b.
+How the rotation algorithm should be? will it be hardcoded, or by calcuation?

+  I feel that the question of a will impact the strategy in b. so I decided to goto question a, and use a strategy of ShapePlacement change to a new shape.
+There is a quick answer to test the interface, use a different shape to for rotation.  fake and try it.

+   By modify the game.cpp, I found that a new interface in shapePlacement.turn()   Add an empty implement, and check it in;